-Lutron's applicable Standard Terms and Conditions and Supplier Code of Conduct are incorporated into supply agreements and purchase orders with direct suppliers.
-This requires direct suppliers to warrant, for example, that all goods provided under purchase orders have been produced, and all services have been performed, in compliance with all applicable laws, ordinances, codes, rules, regulations or standards, and those pertaining to the manufacture, labeling, invoicing and sale of such goods or services, environmental protection, immigration, employment, and occupational safety and health.
+Lutron's Standard Terms and Conditions and Supplier Code of Conduct are incorporated into supply agreements and purchase orders with direct suppliers.
+This requires direct suppliers to warrant that all goods provided under purchase orders have been produced, and all services have been performed, in compliance with all applicable laws, ordinances, codes, rules, regulations, and standards, including those pertaining to the manufacture, labeling, invoicing and sale of such goods or services, environmental protection, immigration, employment, and occupational safety and health.